waggle-sensor/beehive-external/update-node-info/README.md

 * * * * * /usr/bin/python3 /home/waggle/update-node-info.py
 ```

-_Generating this at the publish site also has the advantage that we don't have to copy ssh keys to beehive just for this._
+Generating this _from_ beehive at the publish site also has the advantage that we don't have to copy ssh keys to beehive just for this.